Ian Froeb’s STL 100: The best St. Louis restaurants of 2023

 Where 7624 Wydown Boulevard, Clayton • More info 314-390-1466; wrightswydown.com • Hours Dinner Monday-Saturday (closed Sunday) • Pricing $$$$

-Italian • Pizza • Sandwiches
+Deli • Italian • Pizza • Sandwiches

 Eleven years after opening in Clayton, with no significant changes to its menu or format, Gerard Craft’s Pastaria still feels fresh — like a revelation, even: a sophisticated but family-friendly Italian restaurant that dances past the “red sauce or white?” question.
 Instead, Pastaria boasts at least a half-dozen pastas any one of which another restaurant would be thrilled to call its signature: pappardelle with a smoked-pork ragu, canestri cacio e pepe, pistachio ravioli, lamb cavatelli and bucatini all’Amatriciana.
 (Yes, that’s only five.
 I saved the sixth for your favorite.)
 The wood-fired pizza finds that sweet spot between blistered Neapolitan-ish crust and American tastes.
 (Try the Allen, with Benton’s renowned country ham among the toppings.)
 The biggest change at Pastaria has been a sort of expansion into the adjoining space as Pastaria Deli & Wine, a sandwich shop and small market for wine and pantry staples.
 The sandwiches, served on Union Loafers hoagies, are as brilliant in their simplicity as the Pastaria concept itself.